 1. How we obtain your personal data

-You provide us information about yourself in various ways when you follow the online course.
-For example, you provide us with data such as your name and email address, or otherwise provide us with various personal information when you interact with the meditation library.
+You provide us information about yourself in various ways when you follow the course.
+For example, you provide us with data such as your name and email address, or otherwise provide us with various personal information when you interact with the course.
 We also collect personal information when you communicate directly with us by email or phone.

 2. What personal data we collect

 - a.
-Contact data, including your name and email address.
+Contact data, including your email address.